GeorgeDaoud3/SOFE4630U-MS4/README.md

 ## Setting up the GCP Project
 1. Create a new topic in Google Pub/Sub with a default subscription.
 Name the topic, **election**.
+2. <div id='serviceAccountKey'> Create a new Service account key, and grant to it the role of Pub/Sub Admin.
+Download a JSON file for that key (similar to milestone 1).</div>
-2. As each service will be containerized, a docker repository is needed to host the docker images of the **logger** and **recorder** services.
+3. As each service will be containerized, a docker repository is needed to host the docker images of the **logger** and **recorder** services.
    1. Search for Artifact Registry

       <img src="figures/artifactRegistry.jpg" alt="Search for Artifact Registry" width="795" />